Three Free Online Debt Reduction Tools

 These three free online apps help you come up with a plan for reducing and paying off your debt.
 You will need to enter some debt details, like the current balance of loans, credit cards and mortgages and corresponding interest rates, then you'll get tips for the best way to pay off debt and graphical tools that help motivate you to stick to your plan.

 The Debt Coach free online tool for finding debt reduction solutions is fairly comprehensive.
-Rather than recommending how to pay off debt entirely on your own, Debt Coach helps people understand what solutions are available to help them pay down debt.
+Rather than recommending how to pay off the debt entirely on your own, Debt Coach helps people understand what solutions are available to help them pay down debt.
 These solutions are formulated from a combination of Bills.com market data, debt management information from reliable sources and from Bills.com's partners.

 Even if you don't want outside help, take Debt Coach for a spin because it is a very interesting tool that shows users how to choose the best option for getting rid of debt with considerations like minimum payments, optimized payments, credit counseling or debt management planning, debt settlement, and cash consolidation loans.
 Recommendations are objectively based on the data you enter for your debt level, financial goals, and preferences.
-Options for the lowest cost, monthly payment, or shortest time to debt free (based on your goals) while being sensitive to other intangibles such as your credit rating and the typical experience of following a particular program.
+Options for the lowest cost, monthly payment, or shortest time to debt-free (based on your goals) while being sensitive to other intangibles such as your credit rating and the typical experience of following a particular program.

 As you go through answering questions and entering data in the online interview, you'll see a Debt Assessment on the upper right side.
 Different aspects of how debt affects your life are listed under the Debt Assessment, like the level of stress, creditworthiness, cash flow, and net worth.

 This very simple free online tool uses the debt snowball method to help you come up with a plan for paying off debt.
 You can use this tool to do an online analysis and to come up with a payment plan, but to keep this free, you'll have to take notes on payments you'll make, debt pay-off dates and other details and use any print outs that are offered.
-Alternatively, you can save your work and refer by to it by joining the Total Money Makeover online program (free 7 day trial) for $7.49 or $9.95 per month, depending on the program you sign up for.
+Alternatively, you can save your work and refer to it by joining the Total Money Makeover online program (free 7-day trial) for $7.49 or $9.95 per month, depending on the program you sign up for.

 - Add debts to a list, then you can click on the arrows to move through the months and see a graph of progress toward paying off the debt.